-Rain, snow, wind, cold… yes, these are on the way.
-If you live in the north, they are already part of every day.
+Rain, snow, wind, cold… they are already part of every day.
 All of them are simply part of the turning of life, the vast dance in which we find ourselves.

 Every journey around the sun brings us to the remembrance of the last time the season came about.
 And, we remember that this, too, is a time that is passing through; that we are passing through along with it.